cgoecknerwald/CS1-placement-exam/README.md

-# CS1-placement-exam
+# Caltech CS1 Placement Exam
+## Not for the eyes of Caltech students...
+Honor code!

-Tower of Hanoi + 1D Game of Life, Java
+Tower of Hanoi + 1D Cellular Automaton (Game of Life), Java